 When you book a yacht charter with NauticEd Sailing Vacations, we run a check on your resume and license and we preclear you with the yacht charter company.

 See www.nauticed.org/SLC for the details on the SLC.
 It shows the official recognition.

 See http://www.nauticed.org/sailing-blog/how-to-gain-your-slc-mediterranean-sailing-license/ on how to get the SLC

 If you are a competent sailor but undocumented, you will have no trouble gaining the SLC.
-Basically you do online lessons and a one day assessment of your skills and knowledge on the water.
+Basically, you do online lessons and a one day assessment of your skills and knowledge on the water.
 You will not be subjected to a multi-day training that is required for the IPC.
 When you sign in to your student account on NauticEd, click on the curriculum button.
 There you will be able to see the requirements for the on-the-water assessment which generally takes 6 hours.